Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 - On the ‘Mental Triggers’ of Online Marketing, The Female Lifestyle Empowerment Brand, Assessing Who Deserves Your Money, and Why We Should Be Skeptical of Makeover Stories by Kelly Diels — The status quo online marketing formulas we learn everywhere — including from other, seemingly ’empowered’ women — reinforce oppression.
 Let’s get tactical and do it differently, using feminist marketing practices

-- Feminist Marketing Tip #529: Nope, Opt-Ins are NOT Mandatory by Kelly Diels — Rethinking the politics of lead magnets
+- Business Tip for Culture Makers #529: Nope, Opt-Ins are NOT Mandatory by Kelly Diels — Rethinking the politics of lead magnets

-- Feminist Marketing Tools by Kelly Diels– My library of feminist marketing tactics
+- Business Tips for Culture Makers by Kelly Diels– My library of equitable, responsible, consent-based marketing tactics

 Leaders Working at the Intersection of Business/Liberation/Anti-Oppression: